 I don't know.

-It's possible that he gave something.
+It's possible that he gave or something.

-I think it was Chapin was suggesting that I could see a possibility where he asked Martin Luther King's father if the kids were taken care of.
+And so I think it was Chapin was suggesting that I could see a possibility where he asked Martin Luther King's father if the kids were taken care of.

 It is Martin Luther King Jr.'s birthday and also the anniversary of Richard Nixon showing that he is just as good of a person as Martin Luther King Jr.

-Camper TV viewers, amazing footage from that famous I Have a Dream speech.
+Canberra TV viewers, amazing footage from that famous I Have a Dream speech.

-It wasn't terrorism when he got hundreds of thousands of people or more to march there for Voting Rights Act and for civil rights, and it wasn't terror when we wanted to have the investigation of what was really happening with the election as Democrats had asked for four years before that's in the Constitution.
+And it wasn't terror when we wanted to have the investigation of what was really happening with the election as Democrats had asked for four years before that's in the Constitution.

-Oh, man, I guess there must be some kind of real important difference between what happened during the 1963 Civil Rights March and what happened on January 6th.
+Oh, man, I guess there must be some kind of real important difference between what happened during the 1963 civil rights march and what happened on January 6th.

 That seems like a really important difference that Alex is just ignoring.

-If Trump and all of his followers had just hung out outside the Capitol in the areas that they had permits for and waved signs and chanted, we'd probably not even remember the date January 6th at this point.
+If Trump and all of his followers had just hung out outside the Capitol in the areas that they had permits for and waved signs and chanted, we'd probably not even remember the date, January 6th, at this point.

 It would just be another impotent protest fueled by misinformation.